 I never guess.
 It is a capital mistake to theorize before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts – Sir Arthur Conan Doyle, Author: Sherlock Holmes

 Thanks for stopping by.
 If you’re interested in my rantings about football, my ravings about technology, or a review of a show or a board game, you can visit my blog.
-Alternatively, read about my journey into Business Intelligence or find out more about me outside of work.
+Alternatively, find out more about me outside of work.
 If you are looking for slide decks or demos from a presentation, you can find them on my speaking page.